Powering Queensland’s battery industry

-We’re working closely with industry stakeholders such as the Advanced Materials and Battery Council to understand Queensland’s existing battery capabilities and to identify priorities for the Queensland Battery Strategy.
+We’re working closely with industry stakeholders such as the Advanced Materials and Battery Council to understand Queensland’s existing battery capabilities and to identify priorities for the Queensland Battery Industry Strategy.

 From 16th January 2023 to 31 March 2023, consultation on our Battery Industry Opportunities for Queensland discussion paper ( 2.2 MB) took place.
-Our consultation has now closed.

 March - July 2022

 Battery Industry Scoping

 Release of the Queensland Resource Industry Development Plan (Action to develop a Battery Industry Strategy)

 Release of the Queensland Energy and Jobs Plan